2020 Award Recipients

 The Barrett Family Foundation is a leader in providing educational opportunities to Canadians.
 In 2018, they announced a $10M investment in Humber, the largest private donation in the college’s history.
 The donation supported development and operation of the Barrett Center for Technology Innovation.

 In October 2020, they donated $10M to the Rideau Hall Foundation to support nation building work, connecting people, causes and organizations that share a common commitment to a better Canada for all.

 They also recently announced a gift of $3.875M to the TSO, to support their Education & Community Engagement programs.

 The Barrett Family Foundation has made leadership gifts to the University of Guelph, Trillium Health, World Vision Canada and TVO.

-More about the Mo Davies 2020 Outstanding Small Organization, Future Possibilities for Kids (FPK):
+Mo Davies Small Organization for Excellence in Fundraising: Future Possibilities for Kids (FPK)